That is too flat.

 Britannica calls the Talmud first and foremost a legal compilation, but also notes that it ranges far beyond law into ethics, folklore, history, medicine, theology, and more.
 That breadth is one reason outsiders often find it difficult to classify.

-The Talmud is legal, but it is also cultural.
-It preserves the habits of mind of rabbinic civilization, not only its formal rulings.
+The Talmud is legal and cultural.
+It preserves the habits of mind of rabbinic civilization alongside its formal rulings.

-My Jewish Learning makes an important practical point: the Talmud is studied, not simply read straight through like a modern book.
-Its compressed style assumes commentary, partners, teachers, and an interpretive tradition.
+My Jewish Learning makes an important practical point: the Talmud is studied with commentary, partners, teachers, and an interpretive tradition.
+Its compressed style does not behave like a modern book read straight through in isolation.

 That is why institutions such as yeshivot and study circles became so important.
-The Talmud shaped not only what Jews learned but how they learned, through argument, comparison, memory, and collective discipline.
+The Talmud shaped what Jews learned and how they learned, through argument, comparison, memory, and collective discipline that later feeds halakhic decision-making.

 There are two Talmuds, and one became more dominant